marmarta/qubes-config-manager/readme.md

 This is a preliminary draft of a configuration manager tool for Qubes OS.
 Intented to make system settings usable for non-power users.

-## Planned steps
+## Design

-Formalized design, user research.
+Split tools into General System Settings tool and Add New Qube tool, with redesigned UX.

-## Initial ideas for configuration
+## Former initial ideas for configuration

 File format for configuration:
 - yaml